 “You have water and food, and we have already completed most of our journey.
 This goes for the scum bags in the cages and those wearing the uniform.
 Now let’s set up camp.”

-“I am glad you all know to group up for night.
-It gets very, very, cold here at night.
-Once set up you can join me over here, for anyone interested in a short story about these lands.”
+“I am glad you all know to group up for the night.
+It gets very, very cold here at night.
+Once set up, you can join me over here for anyone interested in a short story about these lands.”